 Adenosine is a chemical in our body that plays an important role with our sleep.
 When we’re awake our brain produces adenosine levels which gradually rise every hour, and it decreases when we’re asleep.
 Normally, when adenosine is produced it begins to bind to receptors in the brain which slows brain activity gradually in order to prep for sleep.
 When you drink caffeine, research has shown that it actually blocks adenosine from connecting to brain receptors.

 Caffeine has a half-life of about 4 hours according to the Institute for Scientific Information on Coffee, for example, if you drank 200 mg of caffeine after 4 hours you will have 100 mg still in your system.
-The effects of caffeine, including energy, tends to peak 15 to 45 minutes after drinking it as your liver works to metabolize it.
+The effects of caffeine, including energy, tend to peak 15 to 45 minutes after drinking it as your liver works to metabolize it.
 Once caffeine begins to break down, the side effects go away.

 Even though caffeine blocks adenosine from binding to its receptors, the brain doesn’t stop producing it.
 Therefore, once caffeine is metabolized, all of the adenosine molecules that were produced can bind to receptors and may create a feeling of sleepiness.
-So, if you are wondering “why caffeine makes me sleepy”, then this could be your reason.
+So, if you are wondering “why caffeine makes me sleepy,” then this could be your reason.

 It’s the sugar in coffee